lyteword/chspurgeon-tod/volume-3/psalm-66.md

 **Verse 16.**

-1\.Religious teaching should be *simple: I will declare.*
+1\.
+Religious teaching should be *simple: I will declare.*

 2\. *Earnest: Come and hear.*